windicss/docs/features/analyzer.md

 ## FAQ

-### It does not detecting my files
+### It does not detect my files

-You will need to configure the `extract.include` options in `windi.config.js` instead of your framework's configurations file so it can be understood by the analyzer so as other intergations support.
-For example
+You will need to configure the `extract.include` options in `windi.config.js` instead of your framework's configurations file so it can be understood by the analyzer so as other integrations support.
+For example:

 ```ts
 // windi.config.js